Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Introduction

+such that an approximate nearest neighbor of the query lies among the pre-images of $k$ approximate nearest neighbors in the projected space.
+Moreover, an analogous statement can be made for the augmented decision problem of reporting an $(\epsilon,R)$-ANN, which also implies a solution for the $\epsilon$-ANN problem thanks to known results.
+Both of our methods employ optimal space, avoid the curse of dimensionality and lead to competitive query times.
+While the first approach is more straightforward, the second outperforms the first in terms of complexity, due to a simpler auxiliary data structure.
+However, reducing $\epsilon$-ANN to $(\epsilon,R)$-ANN is non-trivial and might not lead to fast methods in practice.

-We define a "low-quality" mapping to a Euclidean space of dimension $O(\log \frac{n}{k}/\epsilon^2)$, such that an approximate nearest neighbor lies among the $k$ approximate nearest neighbors in the projected space.
-This leads to our main Theorem~\ref{Tann} which offers a new randomized algorithm for approximate nearest neighbor search with the following complexity.
-Given $n$ points in $\RR^d$, the data structure which is based on Balanced Box-Decomposition (BBD) trees, requires $O(dn)$ space, and reports an $(1+\epsilon)^2$-approximate nearest neighbor in time $O(d n^{\rho} \log n)$, where function $\rho<1$ is proportional to $1-1/\ln \ln n$ for fixed $\epsilon\in(0,1)$ and shall be specified in Section~\ref{Sann}.
+The first method leads to Theorem~\ref{Tann}, which offers a new randomized algorithm for approximate nearest neighbor search with the following complexities.
+Given $n$ points in $\ell_2^d$, the data structure, which is based on Balanced Box-Decomposition (BBD) trees, requires optimal $O(dn)$ space, and reports an $(1+\epsilon)^3$-approximate nearest neighbor with query time in $O(d n^{\rho} \log n)$, where function $\rho= 1-\Theta(\epsilon^2/\ln \ln n)$, for $\epsilon\in(0,1/2]$, and shall be fully specified in Section~\ref{Sann}.
 The total preprocessing time is $O(d n \log n)$.
-For each query $q \in \mathbb{R}^d$, the preprocessing phase succeeds with probability $>1-\delta$ for any constant $\delta\in (0,1)$.
-The low-quality embedding is extended to pointsets with bounded expansion rate $c$ (see section~\ref{Sexpansion} for exact definitions).
-The pointset is now mapped to a Euclidean space of dimension roughly $O(\log c/\epsilon^2)$ for large enough $k$.
+For each query $q \in \mathbb{R}^d$, the preprocessing phase succeeds with constant probability.
+The low-quality embedding is extended to finite subsets of $\ell_2$ with bounded expansion rate $c$ (see Subsection~\ref{SSexpansion} for definitions).
+The pointset is now mapped to a space of dimension $O(\log c)$, and each query costs roughly $O((c^{\log \log c})d \log n)$.

+The second method applies the same ideas to the augmented decision version of the problem.
+This problem is known to be as hard as $\epsilon$-ANN (up to polylogarithmic factors).
+However, this simplification allows us to combine the aforementioned randomized embeddings with simpler data structures in the reduced space.
+This is the topic of Section~\ref{Snear}, and Theorem~\ref{thmbadnear} states that there exists a randomized data structure with linear space and linear preprocessing time which, for any query $q\in \RR^d$, reports an $(1+\epsilon)^3$-approximate near neighbor (or a negative answer) in time $O(d n^{\rho})$, where $\rho = 1-\Theta({\epsilon^2}/{\log(1/\epsilon)})$.
+We are able to extend our results to doubling subsets of $\ell_2$ (see Subsection~\ref{SDdembed} for definitions) by applying our approach to an $r$-net of the input pointset.
+The resulting data structure has linear space, preprocessing time which depends on the time required to compute an $r$-net, and query time $\Big({2}/{\epsilon}\Big)^{O(ddim(X))}$, where $ddim(X)$ is the doubling dimension of $X$.